Skip to main content

 Explore the top jobs in data analysis with these ten careers.
 Discover the skills you’ll need to get started, plus the salaries and career prospects for these analytics careers.

-If you’re considering a career in data analytics, you may already know that roles such as data scientist, information security analyst, and statistician all feature in the top 10 fastest-growing occupations in the US.
+If you’re considering a career in data analytics, you may already know that roles such as data scientist, information security analyst, and operations research analysts, all feature in the top 10 fastest-growing occupations in the US.
 Yet there are many different roles to consider when it comes to careers in analytics.

 Here, we outline 10 of the top careers related to analytics, exploring the role and responsibilities, required skills, average salary, and career prospects.
 We've also collated some courses to learn data analysis to help you get started.